flairNLP/flair/docs/tutorial/tutorial-embeddings/transformer-embeddings.md

 ### Models

-Please have a look at the awesome Hugging Face [documentation](https://huggingface.co/transformers/v2.3.0/pretrained_models.html) for all supported pretrained models!
+Please have a look at the awesome [Huggingface Model hub](https://huggingface.co/models) to find any open source text embedding model to use.